-- 2 percent abused heroin or other opioids, including prescription painkillers
+- 2 percent misused prescription painkillers or heroin

 Law enforcement officials have it no easier.
 Corrections officers do jobs that are exhausting, traumatizing, and often dehumanizing, leaving the industry with PTSD rates that are more than two times those of military veterans.
 A clinical researcher who specializes in working with police reported that the specific signs of PTSD (hypervigilance, flashbacks, suicidal thoughts, depression) were found in 34 percent of corrections officers; among military veterans, that number was 14 percent.
 Retired officers confess to self-medicating with drugs and alcohol as the only way to cope with the emotional stress of what they experience on the job.27

 In 2016, author Maia Szalavitz’s Unbroken Brain: A Revolutionary New Way of Understanding Addiction explained that for addicted people, their emotional stress drove them beyond the point of controlling their compulsions (whether to seek out and use drugs, or gamble, overeat, shop, etc.).
 As the Washington Post puts it, the brains of people who are driven to addictive behavior are unable to resist the temptation to indulge in that behavior – not because they are corrupt and weak but because their psyche is in a constant state of pressure and tension.28 Framed that way, the moral model’s theories of addicts being greedy and hedonistic do not hold; instead, addicts have anxiety, depression, or trauma caused by (or the result of) a repressed, buried event or series of events in their past.
 Giving in to compulsive gambling or drinking is an escape mechanism, a powerful source of pleasure to counter a powerful cause for emotional stress.29